Got a glaring resume gap that's keeping you awake? Read on for tips to make your employment history work for you!

 Get internally comfortable with the gap

-Resist the urge to apologize for the employment gap on your resume.
+Resist the urge to apologize for the employment gap in your resume.
 This happens most often in relation to the decision to raise a family or take care of health-related issues (whether your own or those of a family member).
 Remember that your decision was carefully considered.
 You were not sitting on a couch eating bonbons — you were working hard, and that work is worthy of gratitude and admiration.

 Also, reflect on the emotions that the employment gap triggers for you.
 It could be a sense that you are underqualified or somehow unhirable, or it could be regret over an old decision to leave a dead-end job.
 No matter what it is, find a way to reframe it in your mind.
 If you are embarrassed or deeply uncomfortable about your employment gap, it will be difficult to answer the hiring manager's question with confidence.

-Finally, the tough economy has a way of forcing professionals to do things they are overqualified for.
-For some, it may be a seasonal position at a retail or grocery store.
+Finally, the economy has a way of forcing professionals to do things they are overqualified for.
+For some job seekers, it may be a seasonal position at a retail or grocery store.
 For others, it may be conveyer-belt-style tax preparation work.
 You may feel embarrassed to add those positions to your otherwise white-collar resume because they do not reflect your potential.
 Consider listing them anyway.
 If those temporary positions were completely unrelated to your main line of work, you may want to list them under an “Additional Experience” section in your resume.
-They demonstrate your willingness to do the hard thing to provide for your family, and most employers won’t begrudge you for them.
+They demonstrate your willingness to do the hard thing to provide for your family, and most employers won't begrudge you for them.

 Want help perfecting your answer to this tough interview question?
 Learn more about our interview coaching services.